Updated: Nov 29

-As we get older our health becomes more and more important, it's when our lifestyle starts to catch up with us.
+Eating too much doesn't feel great and it affects our health.
+As we get older our health becomes more and more important and our lifestyle starts to catch up with us.

-The key is to make a conscious decision about what you want.
+The key is to make a conscious decision.

 A goal properly set is halfway reached. ~Zig Ziglar

 Tis' the season of indulging.
 For me, part of a good life is eating delicious food.
 The key to enjoying it is to feel good.
 That means eating with some moderation and balance.

 It is possible to enjoy yourself and indulge without gaining weight and feeling bad.

 I used to gain a few pounds over the holidays.
 As I’ve gotten older I have found it difficult to get those extra pounds off.
 Year after year the scale creeps up.
 Losing five pounds feels manageable but I imagine losing twenty or thirty pounds would feel daunting, so it’s important to nip it in the bud.